Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Raddaugh Gnasp Fluttercraft (Attack Craft)

 The unique battleforce Fluttercraft is identical to a “normal” Fluttercraft except for the excellent Attack Run ability, which allows you to change its speed for its activation.
 This gives them the potential to be insanely fast; with their large bases and speed 3, they can match the T-47 for fastest unit in the game.
-They also have the option to slow down to speed 1, which can be helpful in some situations.
+They also have the option to slow down to speed 1, which can be helpful in some situations when you want to make a really tight turn but don’t want to go too-far laterally.

 The Bombardier is interesting as well, primarily because Overrun attacks can be made in melee.
 If your list centers around swamping your opponent with a relentless wave of Wookiees, a couple of Bombardier Fluttercraft on hand to skew objectives and drop bombs on tied up units could be a useful tool in your box.